beniroquai/beniroquai.github.io/Hi2/index.md

 ***ATTENTION:*** In case any parts are missing, please file an issue or contact us!
 We are happy to help out and to improve 😊

+### Design-files

+All design files for Autodesk Inventor 2019 Student Edition can be found in the [openUC2 Hi2 repository](https://github.com/openUC2/UC2-Hi2/tree/master/INVENTOR).

 # Software